Skip to Main Content

 Budget & Incentive Management

-Deep knowledge of Regional Production Subsidies that vary by province, co-production treaty benefits, and cost structures across Beijing, Shanghai, and Hengdian to optimize your production budget.
+They bring deep knowledge of Regional Production Subsidies that vary by province, co-production treaty gains, and the cost patterns across Beijing, Shanghai, and Hengdian that shape your shoot budgets.

 03.